swojtasiak/fcml-lib/README.md

 ### GNU/Linux

-If you are using Debian based GNU/Linux distribution like Ubuntu or Debian itself you can install the library from packages:
+If you use Debian based GNU/Linux distribution like Ubuntu or Debian itself you can install the library from packages:

 ```shell script